buenasdiasworld/blogengine/README.md

 ### Cloud Storage

-you can youse Amazonas S3 to store you static asssets
+you can use Amazonas S3 to store you static asssets

 for that need to add S3 config, S3 storage url, S3 credentials